valeriapirro/NeuralNetworks23/README.md

 This paper formalizes the process of identifying the influence that a training instance has on the prediction performed by the Neural Network on a test instance.
 In the paper, two different methods are implemented.

-First of all, the influence that the training instance $z$ exerts on a test example $z'$ is defined as the change of loss measured between the prediction made on $z'$ before giving z to the Network and the prediction made on $z'$ after giving $z$ to the Network (rivedere la frase).
+First of all, the influence that the training instance $z$ exerts on a test example $z'$ is defined as the change of loss measured between the prediction made on $z'$ before giving $z$ to the Network and the prediction made on $z'$ after $z$ to the Network.
 To apply this principle to the whole dataset, the loss changes have to be accumulated while training is progressing.
 This application is clearly an ideal one since it lays under the assumption to optimize each sample at a time.
 It's the first approach analyzed by the research, resulting in:

 $$TracInIdeal(z, z') = \sum\limits_{\substack{t:z_t \\ =z}} (l(w_t, z) - l(w_{t+1}, z'))$$